 How will a Peer Mentor benefit me?

 The primary purpose of the Peer Mentoring program is to increase the retention rate of first-generation minority and underrepresented college students.
+Priority consideration is given to students who are the first in their immediate family to attend college.
 When you have a mentor, you have a person on campus that is looking out for your best interest.
 This person volunteeres because they believe in you and want you to succeed at CSUSM.
 Direct benefits to you include: a person to count on, a place to feel at home on campus, and services structured around you and your needs.
 Additional benefits of being in the Peer Mentoring Program are:

 - A sense of belonging at CSUSM.